 “It is clear that the D genome of modern Triticum aestivum that, having been the focus of all manner of tampering by plant geneticists, has accumulated substantial change in genetically determined characteristics of gluten proteins.
 It is also potentially the source for many of the odd health phenomena experienced by consuming humans.”

-You can still get the ancient grains - as with other heirloom seeds, we still have access to our heritage in ancient grains and it is good to remember that such wheats were eaten primarily and sparingly in winter when the season was cold and slow.
+You can still get the ancient grains - as with other heirloom seeds, we still have access to our heritage in ancient grains and it is good to remember that such wheats were eaten primarily and sparingly in winter when the season was cold and slow to counter the change in body temperatures and to keep warm.
+The slow longer digestion of these original grains sustained the body’s ability to hold heat.

 Beware of Cheerios having the top spot on google’s search on ancient grains.
 Read carefully, don’t believe everything praised about whole grains, it’s a huge buzzword in the US food market.
 Michael Pollan always has interesting views and insights on food, including whole grains.
 History of Einkorn, the Ancient Grain